bloominstituteoftechnology/Lambda-Hello/JaspalS.md

 ## Name

- Hello, my name is Jaspal.
+ Hello, my name is not Jaspal.

 ## Three words that describe me

- Mysterious
- Redundant
- Mysterious

-(I'm kidding - proactive, funny, gregarious)
+	Spontaneous
+	Athletic
+	Bored

 ## Favorite Hobby

- I like to read and catalog information for fun.
-Sometimes I share the information I find with people who I think will make good use of it.
+ I like to knit clothes for my cats and then take pictures of them so that I can sell them on stock photo websites.
+It is pretty difficult, since I don't have any cats.

 ## Favorite Animal

-	Cats are my favorite animal, as I've gotten homes for six strays.
+	Dogs are my favorite animal.
+I love to wake up at 4 am every day to take mine out.